Numerical Evidence for Exponential Speed-up of QAOA over Unstructured Search for Approximate Constrained Optimization: QAOA Review

 The QAOA framework works with any combination of these mixers and phase separator operators.
 We refer to each choice by the name of the mixer followed by ``-Obj'' to refer to the objective value-based phase separator $H_C$, and ``-Th'' refers to the threshold-based phase separator $H_{Th}$.

 Setting $\beta = \pi$ with the Grover mixer gives Grover's diffusion operator, $e^{-i \pi \ket{\psi_0}\bra{\psi_0}} = I - 2\ket{\psi_0}\bra{\psi_0}.$ Similarly, setting $\gamma = \pi$ with the threshold phase separator gives a phase of -1 to all states with objective value above the threshold and +1 to states below the threshold.
-Therefore the Grover-Th implementation QAOA with all angles set to $\pi$ is exactly equivalent to Grover's search for states above a given threshold \footnote{For a QAOA of $p$ rounds one must avoid the ``overshooting'' problem with Grover by setting $\beta=\gamma=0$ for all rounds after reaching a maximal expectation value.}.
-Furthermore, it was shown in~\cite{golden2021thresholdbased} that $\beta_i=\gamma_i=\pi$ are the optimal angles for Grover-Th.
-This is distinct from the Grover-like QAOA implementation of~\cite{zhang2017transverse} in that the circuit-level implementation is indistinguishable from Grover, and it is applicable to both constrained and unconstrained problems~\cite{akshay2020reachability,baertschi2020grover}.
+Therefore the Grover-Th implementation QAOA with all angles set to $\pi$ is exactly equivalent to Grover search for states above a given threshold.\footnote{For a QAOA of $p$ rounds one must avoid the ``overshooting'' problem with Grover by setting $\beta=\gamma=0$ for all rounds after reaching a maximal expectation value.} Furthermore, it was shown in~\cite{golden2021thresholdbased} that $\beta_i=\gamma_i=\pi$ are the optimal angles for Grover-Th.

+While Grover-Th shares many similarities with the variational version of Grover's search algorithm, several critical differences remain.
+Specifically, in applying Grover-Th to optimize the approximation ratio of the QAOA after a fixed number of rounds, the correct choice of threshold is non-trivial, see Fig.~\ref{fig:threshold_peaks} for an example.
+Therefore Grover-Th, when used for approximate optimization, is not as simple as searching for some number of marked states.
+This is also distinct from the Grover-like QAOA implementation of~\cite{zhang2017transverse} in that the circuit-level implementation is indistinguishable from Grover, and it is applicable to both constrained and unconstrained problems~\cite{akshay2020reachability,baertschi2020grover}.